cossacklabs/product-docs/acra/configuring-maintaining/tls/_index.md

 ## PKI

-We have a dedicated page about public key infrastructure, located [here](/acra/acra-in-depth/security-design/acra-and-pki).
+We have a dedicated page about public key infrastructure, located in [Acra in depth](/acra/acra-in-depth/security-design/acra-and-pki) section.